 An old square stone, located on the right side of the structure, has a cavity which is said to be the imprint of Jesus hand.

 A small Greek Catholic chapel is located at this station.
-It is named "The Holy Face", since Veronica wiped Jesus face with a silk veil.
-The front door, located on the left is usually closed.
+It is named “The Holy Face”, since Veronica wiped Jesus face with a silk veil.
+Its front door, located on the left is usually closed.
 Behind the right blue door is a little shop of the Little Sisters of Jesus, who sell icons.

 On the old stone pillar, seen between the two blue doors, is an inscription with the station’s name.